 You can configure application properties in Wowza Streaming Engine Manager or by editing [install-dir]/conf/[application]/Application.xml.
 If you make changes to Application.xml, any supported settings are displayed in Wowza Streaming Engine Manager the next time it's started.
 Wowza Media Server™ software doesn't support Wowza Streaming Engine Manager, so you must edit Application.xml in a text editor if you're running Media Server software.

 Monitor and reconnect incoming streams in Wowza Streaming Engine Manager

-- In the manager Welcome page, click the Applications tab at the top of the page.
+- Click the Applications tab at the top of the page.

 - In the Applications contents panel, click the name of your live application (such as live).

 - On the live application page Properties tab, click MediaCaster Stream Monitor in the Quick Links bar.